 A Little Backstory Before We Start

 Back in 1886, when Robert Louis Stevenson started writing The Strange Case of Dr. Jekyll and Mr. Hyde under the heavy influence of cocaine (medically prescribed; back then it was a “cure” for almost anything), it took him three days to write it.
 When it was finished it was burned.
 Some say his wife burned it after reading, saying that it was one of the most disturbing and disgusting things she has ever read in her entire life.
 Others say he burned it to force himself to write it anew, because his wife said it should be written as an allegory.
 One way or the other, the book was burned.
 Whichever story holds true, Mr. Stevenson (still under the influence of cocaine) proceeded to write it again, achieving a feat of approximately 65 thousand words in mere six days.
-Mind you, there were no typewriters back then in 1886.

 Medical “effects” aside it always fascinated me how he shrugged it off and did it all over again.
 Of course, now it’s all told matter-of-factly, but what was going on in his head?
 Was he hurt?
 Bewildered?
 On the verge of quitting?
 Surely it must have had some effect.
 Because we sure felt down when our first crowdfunding attempt for Jekyll & Hyde failed.